Aging baby boomers and Gen Xers are driving up demand for registered nurses.

 From private doctors’ offices to walk-in and urgent care clinics, registered nurses are in high demand across a vast array of facilities.

 Go where demand takes you as a travel nurse.
 Travel to areas and facilities that temporarily need extra nursing staff.
 Enjoy highly competitive pay.

 Find out everything you need to know about completing an ADN program and making the most of your degree.

 Associate degree in nursing, or ADN, programs are most commonly offered by community colleges, vocational training schools, and nursing schools.
 Several four-year colleges and a few of the hospitals offering nursing programs also offer ADN.
 Most programs are classroom-based, but some can be partially completed online.
 This is a nice option for those who have to hold down full-time jobs while earning their degrees.
 Over the course of two to three years, you will learn everything you need to know to care for patients in various healthcare settings and to work effectively with other members of a healthcare team.
 You can expect your program to include lectures and lab work as well as clinical training in various healthcare facilities.
 Most important of all, you can expect your ADN program to fully prepare you to take and pass the NCLEX-RN licensing exam, which you must pass in order to earn your RN license.

-A typical ADN program provides in-class instruction that covers a wide array of medical and healthcare topics.
-Courses that you can expect to take while completing your ADN program include chemistry, behavioral health, microbiology, pharmacology, nursing care, and more.
-Since ADN programs are designed to prepare students for the licensing exam, which includes a clinical portion, much of your training will also take place in local healthcare facilities, where you will earn credit for the clinical portion of your degree.
+A typical program provides in-class instruction that covers a wide array of medical and healthcare topics.
+Courses that you can expect to take while completing your program include chemistry, behavioral health, microbiology, pharmacology, nursing care, and more.
+Since they are designed to prepare students for the licensing exam, which includes a clinical portion, much of your training will also take place in local healthcare facilities, where you will earn credit for the clinical portion of your degree.
 By the time you complete your program, you will have had a firm grasp of fundamental medical topics and skills required to work effectively with patients and other healthcare professionals.